Use this article to learn about the Proctorio Lockdown Browser.

 How the Proctorio Lockdown Browser works

-The Proctorio Lockdown Browser runs as a browser extension to Chrome or Microsoft Edge browsers.
+The Proctorio Lockdown Browser is a third-party browser extension that runs on the Chrome and Microsoft Edge browsers.
 It is launched whenever the student launches an assessment (pre-test, quiz, test or exam) in Imagine Edgenuity.
 If the Proctorio Lockdown Browser is not installed, the assessment will not launch.

 The Proctorio Lockdown Browser locks down a number of things in the student’s browser experience during assessments, mainly:

-- Requiring other browser extensions besides Proctorio to be closed (except those on the Proctorio allowed extensions list.
-You must be logged into Imagine Edgenuity to view the list).
+- Requiring other browser extensions besides Proctorio to be closed (except those on the Proctorio allowed extensions list).

 - Requiring other tabs besides the Imagine Edgenuity tab to be closed.